Many people change their names:

 1. Identify and Follow the Correct Washington Legal Name Change Process

 Washington permits a spouse to change their last name when applying for a state marriage license.
 Simply enter your intended name when filling out the application form.
 Though be sure to sign it in your current, legal name.
 Since the application is made before the marriage, you're still legally your old self at the time.

 Washington State gives courts the power to change your name after a divorce.
-Many divorcing spouses wish to resume their former last name that they had before getting married.
+Many divorcing spouses wish to keep their former last names that they had before getting married.
 And because the divorce process involves the courts anyway, it's straightforward to change your name back at the same time.

 Petition for a Change of Name